November 10th, 2013 | kathleen obannon

 Comments: No Comments

 Increasing home ownership and improving existing housing stock are major CrossRoads initiatives that represent critical building blocks toward the redevelopment and revitalization of Grier Heights.
-A partnership between CrossRoads and Self-Help Community Development Corporation has constructed and sold 39 new homes in Grier Heights since 2013.
+A partnership between CrossRoads and Self-Help Community Development Corporation has resluted in the construction and sale of 39 new homes in Grier Heights since 2013.
 Thirty-three homes have sold to families with income restricted to no more than 80% of the Area Median Income (which is currently approximately $63,200 for a family of four as of July 1, 2020) and 6 to families with no income restrictions.
-Three more affordable homes are currently under construction.
-With only 3-4 build-able lots remaining in inventory, efforts to acquire additional land for development of affordable housing will continue through 2020 and beyond.
+Two more affordable homes are currently under construction.
+With only a handful of build-able lots remaining in inventory, efforts to acquire additional land for development of affordable housing will continue through 2020 and beyond.

 Our new homes have received cost subsidies totaling over $1,900,000 from the City of Charlotte and $100,000 from Wells Fargo.
 In addition, the City has invested approximately $750,000 in improved infrastructure for our development.
 This new mixed income housing has had a significant impact on Grier Heights, increasing home ownership in the neighborhood by approximately 27%.